northern-tester/atelierwebsite/README.md

 npm version required - 3.10.X and above node version required - v6.9.X and above
-Clone this mutha down, cd into atelier website and npm install
+Clone this mutha down, cd into atelier website and npm install In order for the emailer to work, please add config into config/email.json, there is an example in there

 ```